Veterinary Technician Schools in Illinois

 For current and aspiring residents of Illinois, it is necessary to have certification to practice as a veterinary technician in the state.
 Here is one possible path to joining this high-growth career:

 Step 1: Graduate from high school (four years).
 Successful veterinary technicians typically have competitive scores in subjects such as biology, chemistry, and anatomy due to the scientific nature of the field.
-Some students choose to volunteer in animal shelters, veterinary clinics, and laboratories for the extra experience which can enhance an applicant’s application to a veterinary technician school.
+Some students choose to volunteer in animal shelters, veterinary clinics, and laboratories for the extra experience that can enhance an applicant’s application to a veterinary technician school.

 Step 3: Pass the Veterinary Technician National Examination (VTNE).
-The VTNE is a prerequisite for vet tech certification in Illinois and tests a student’s knowledge in nine primary domains including pharmacology, animal dentistry, diagnostic imaging, and surgical nursing.
+The VTNE is a prerequisite for vet tech certification in Illinois and tests a student’s knowledge in nine primary domains, including pharmacology, animal dentistry, diagnostic imaging, and surgical nursing.
 The exam is offered during three one-month windows per year.
 Please note that students may register for this exam up to six months prior to graduation from an approved vet tech school.

 Step 4: Apply for certification through the Illinois Department of Financial and Professional Regulation.
 In addition to completing an online application, aspiring certified veterinary technicians (CVTs) must send their official transcripts from an AVMA-accredited program, VTNE scores, and an application fee.